Each tablet contains 5 mg desloratadine.

 Other undesirable effects reported during the post-marketing period in paediatric patients with an unknown frequency included QT prolongable, arrhythmia, bradycardia, abnormal behavior, and aggression.

 Reporting suspected adverse reactions after authorisation of the medicinal product in important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Heathcare professionals are asked to report any suspected adverse reactions via the national reporting system.

 No clinically relevant interactions were observed in clinical trials with desloratadine tablets in which erythromycin or ketoconazole were co-administered (see Pharmacology: Pharmacodynamics under Actions).

-In a clinical pharmacology trial desloratadine taken concomitantly with alcohol did not potentiate the performance impairing effects of alcohol (see Pharmacology: Pharmacodynamics under Actions).
+In a clinical pharmacology trial, desloratadine tablets taken concomitantly with alcohol did not potentiate the performance impairing effects of alcohol (see Pharmacology: Pharmacodynamics under Actions).
 However, cases of alcohol intolerance and intoxication have been reported during post-marketing use.
 Therefore, caution is recommended if alcohol is taken concomitantly.